 One of the main reasons why I chose the medical laboratory profession was for the behind-the-scenes work in the medical field.
 Nevertheless, I am thankful for those individuals on the front line of the medical profession, directly taking care of patients and their illnesses.
 Even though this may have the initial reason that drew me to the medical laboratory profession, I have found, throughout my years in university, that I have many other qualities belonging to that of a medical laboratory technologist: I am analytical, process-driven, and a critical thinker.
 Nonetheless, there has been one aspect of my program that had me a bit worried…

-One of the requirements of my clinical practicum year is to perform fifty successful blood draws on patients.
+One of the requirements of my clinical practicum year is to perform at least fifty successful blood draws on patients.
 I performed these blood draws within my first week in the Hematology laboratory, and throughout this week I learned some pretty important lessons.

 Lesson #1: I am not hurting the patient